benvacha/mrkdwn/README.md

 ### Block Pre Code
 * Pairs of three or more backticks at the start of a line and not on the same line will be markuped to pre and code tags.
-* Pairs of n backticks can contain groups of less than n backticks
+* Pairs of n backticks can contain groups of less than n backticks.
 * Most special characters, except `& # ;`, are markuped to their ascii representation.
 * Text on the same line as the opening backticks will be markuped as class on the code tag.